A Bit-O History for Parents: Useful background on how we wound up where we are.

 In these homes, kids were allowed to schedule their own free time and create their own forms of play.
 Much of this time was spent playing with neighborhood kids in spontaneously invented games with extensively negotiated rules.
 These families often had deep binding ties to extended family and community.
 Children in these homes typically had a large network of aunties, grandma's, and cousins whom they could rely upon thru much of their lives.

-However, these kids often internalized their own parent's mistrust and suspicion of organized authorities.
+However, these children often internalized their own parent's mistrust and suspicion of organized authorities.
+(A result of dealing with the labyrinthian bureaucracy and rules of our social safety net.)
 This lack of trust in and exposure to adult organizations could often lead to kids who lacked the confidence and bureaucratic fluency that can be so important in negotiating the professional world.

+So, what has happened to childhood?
 I get it that we may want to offer our children an opportunity that was not available to us.
 A chance at some of those fun things the “rich aristocrat” kids always get to do.
-My mother got piano lessons and I got dance classes, but there was no “pre-school” nor “cultivation” nor constant parental supervision.
+My mother got piano lessons and I got dance classes.

 In this country, men and for the first time women, have internalized the idea that we can achieve whatever success we want thru hard work.
 Yet, we are also aware of the unspoken truth that the playing field is most certainly NOT level.
 That it is easier for the rich to get richer than it is for the poor to get less poor.

 Our parents did better than their parents.
-And so, we too are supposed to do “better” than our parents.
+And, our children are supposed to do “better” than us.
 But instead 25 year olds are moving back in with mom and dad, debt is way up, wages are down, suicide is up, healthcare is out of control, elders struggle in poverty, and college tuition seems stratospheric.

 There-in lies a tangled web of disordered thinking.